vuejs/rfcs/active-rfcs/0020-events-api-change.md

 # Adoption strategy

 In Vue 2, the most common usage of the event emitter API is using an empty Vue instance as an event hub.
-This can be easily be achieved by using an external library implementing the event emitter interface, for example [mitt](https://github.com/developit/mitt).
+This can be replaced by using an external library implementing the event emitter interface, for example [mitt](https://github.com/developit/mitt).

-These methods can also be easily provided in compatibility builds.
+These methods can also be supported in compatibility builds.